dylanljs04/Autonomous-Maze-Solving-Robot/README.md

 https://github.com/user-attachments/assets/cce7acbe-6295-4bbc-9338-e9e4782c1c5e

 ## Project Overview
 This project involves an autonomous robot designed to navigate and solve a maze.
-Built over two weeks, the robot incorporates a range of hardware and software components that work together to detect walls, make decisions, and traverse a maze efficiently.
+Built over two weeks in a team of 5, the robot incorporates a range of hardware and software components that work together to detect walls, make decisions, and traverse a maze efficiently.
 The project showcases an application of embedded systems, hardware interfacing, and algorithmic problem-solving.

 ## Components and Functionality
 ### 1. **Front Sensor System**